NOISE REDUCTION MEASURES

 IMPLEMENTATION OF QUIET DELIVERY PRACTICES FOR BOTH THE TRANSPORTERS AND RECEIVERS

 Noise is often generated by the operation of materials handling equipment and machinery such as pallet jacks, refrigeration units, and tailgates.
 The majority of equipment used for deliveries today does not have sufficient noise reduction components suitable for off-hour deliveries.
-While the NYC Noise Code does not directly address freight deliveries, the City does have standards that must be adhered to (see NYC’s noise code handbook).
+While the NYC Noise Code does not directly address freight deliveries, Section 218 of the code provides general prohibitions on noise, regardless of the source, that must be adhered to (refer to the NYC noise code handbook).
+The code restricts the making of "unreasonable noise" during commercial activities or through the use of devices (i.e., truck back-up alarm) after 10 pm and before 7am.
 Due to stricter noise ordinances in Europe, some equipment manufacturers have developed equipment that meets noise requirements.
-Examples of some of that equipment can be seen here.
+Examples of some of that equipment can be seen in this video.

 USE OF LOW NOISE DELIVERY EQUIPMENT